 Finally, you must also harbour excellent IT skills and a willingness to travel, if required.

-We have a wide range of exciting clinical assessor roles on offer.
-To learn more or register your interest, please contact us directly via email: firstname.lastname@example.org or call 07741 330 359 during office hours.
+We have a wide range of PIP assessor roles on offer across Yorkshire and the North East of England.
+To discover what life is like as a PIP assessor, or to register your interest, please email the team or call 07741 330 359 during office hours.
 Alternatively, please complete the form below:

 Previous: Becoming a Prison Nurse